-Eight architecture students from Alfred State presented at the annual Appalachian Teaching Project (ATP) conference at the end of the fall semester in Washington, DC.
+Eight senior architecture students presented at the annual Appalachian Teaching Project (ATP) conference at the end of the fall semester in Washington, DC.

 The town of Southport received some assistance with envisioning its recently approved comprehensive plan after Alfred State architecture students presented their designs that looked five, 10, and 15 years into the future development of the municipality.

 Carlo said the students intend to have a final design presentation and collate all the solutions into a design booklet.

 “Come see how Alfred State students envision building restoration and renovation for Main Street and the Erie Depot,” Carlson said.

 A total of 50 student designs for Alfred State’s newly acquired food truck were presented for display and judging.